Sue9104/web-manual/faqs.md

 ```

 Cause:
-  - There is a data folder under command execution directory, and you don't have permission to read it.
+  - There is a data folder under the command execution directory, and you don't have permission to read it.
   - The data folder was automatically generated when you had started this service.

 Solution:
   - If you want to keep previous records, skip this step and run "docker-compose up -d".
-  - Delete data folder, and rerun it.
+  - Delete the data folder, and rerun it.

-### Bind: address aleady in use
+### Bind: address already in use

 - 3307 is aleady in use
 ```